truongluan303/geek-pursuit/README.md

 ![scrape](https://media.giphy.com/media/xUPJPuBSBM4GEMb7Ec/giphy.gif)

 I have made this a REST API instead of a library so that it is not limited to the Python programming language.
 I have found more popular languages such as Python, JavaScript, etc to have a lot of libraries for literally anything.
-However, for other less popular and propably lower-level languages, sometimes it feels like there are not enough libraries to help developers out.
+However, for other less popular and probably lower-level languages, sometimes it feels like there are not enough libraries to help developers out.
 So I think making an API will prevent us from being blocked by the "language boundaries" :D

 ---